patalas/patalas.github.io/index.md

 # Right Mix of Contribution and Expertise

 Many long and short term contracts testify my expert knowledge and my contribution to bring the project forward to a successful finish.
-With a understanding of the customer’s business and needs I work every day with companies in Europe to accomplish outstanding results.
+With an understanding of the customer’s business and needs, I work every day with companies in Europe to accomplish outstanding results.

 ## Angular Showcase